houstoncardinal/nurse-scribe-swift/MVP_SETUP_GUIDE.md

 **✅ Ready for hospital deployment**
 **✅ Scalable for future phases**

-**Your NurseScribe AI MVP is ready to prove nurses will use it and save time!** 🏥✨
+**Your NovaCare MVP is ready to prove nurses will use it and save time!** 🏥✨